 By accumulating testimonials you are able to create a cascade of information where your customers observe the actions of others and then make the same choice that everyone else has made.
 These testimonials can be included on a designated webpage, besides the product

-If you still have doubts regarding the effectiveness of customer reviews, let me leave you with one final statistic on testimonials and that is;
+If you still have doubts regarding the effectiveness of customer reviews, let me leave you with one final statistic on testimonials.

 Displaying reviews can increase conversion rates by 270%

 Users no longer visit the websites just on PCs/Desktops.
 Mobile accounts for 51% of the world’s market share, significantly more than desktops & tablets!

 If your website is not responsive, you’ll be losing a huge amount of audience.

 Web platforms such as WordPress offer plugins to make your site mobile-friendly without needing two separate versions.
 At Effector websites are built responsively, meaning they look great from small mobile devices to large desktop screens.

 The above should only be used to bide time until a full redesign of your website is undertaken, ensuring mobile responsiveness from the beginning.
 This will enable total scalability as it gives the best mobile experience possible, while also facilitating enhancements as the website increases in size.
 This is not taken into account plugins.
 As a result, users may be given an inconsistent experience, hampering sales.

 You can test responsiveness in action right now with this blog!
 Try making your browser window smaller and you’ll notice the content shrink as it conforms to your screen!

 Website personalization tailors your actual site with dynamic content, messages, visuals, and offers for each individual shopper.
 According to research by Epsilon Marketing, 80% of consumers are more likely to do business with a company that offers personalized experiences.